AnandMangukiyaa/Asgard/README.md

 A new Flutter project.

 ## Getting Started
-Set iOS Simulator or Android Emulator of Device Mock Location near by:
+Set iOS Simulator or Android Emulator's Mock Location near by:

 - [21.425588446814526, 73.05893221588187]()